 About Me

 My name is Eden Bell (they/them), and I’m a Washington County-based birth doula serving the Portland metro area.
-Ever since a young age I’ve been fascinated with pregnancy, birth, and childcare, and I can probably attribute this love of mine to my mom.
+Ever since a young age I’ve been fascinated with pregnancy, birth, and childcare.
+I even dream of becoming a parent myself one day!
+I can attribute this passion of mine to my own mother, who raised my brother and I by herself.
+Through her hard work as a single parent, I learned all about the warmth and steadiness it takes to be a caregiver and a supportive community member.
+Because of her, caregiving comes to me as easy as breathing.

 What Drives Me?